-Sent by Alfred Russel Wallace, Neath, Glamorganshire to Henry Walter Bates [none given] on 3 May 1846.
+Sent by Alfred Russel Wallace, Neath, Glamorganshire, Wales to Henry Walter Bates [none given] on 3 May 1846.

 Re.
 Coleoptera specimens wanted from Bates' list, specimens he has available for exchange; sending a tracing of a map showing Crymlin (Crymlyn) Burrows, geology and plants there; Neath and Swansea valleys including a small ink sketch; plans to collect in Swansea area; Dilwyn's catalogue of Swansea Coleoptera; entomological pins and microscopes.